LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Evaluation

-\underline{\textbf{Functionality Preservation Metric ($\Phi^M$).}} This metric assesses how well the malware semantics are preserved in the variants post-transformation by \system{}.
-Due to the inherent complexity of executables, there is no exact solution to judge the semantic equivalence between a malware $M$ and its variant counterpart $\hat{M}$\cite{5355037}.
-Consequently, evaluation methods such as comparing the API call sequence between the malware and its variant\cite{ling2024wolf} or comparing behaviors between malware and their variants by running through sandboxes~\cite{tarallo, lucas2021malware} are followed in the literature.

-We adopt a similar approach and utilize the Longest Common Subsequence (lcs) algorithm to compare API call sequences between \(M\) and \(\hat{M}\).
-The transformed variant must preserve the original API call order, allowing additional calls that do not disrupt this sequence.
+\underline{\textbf{Functionality Preservation Metric ($\Phi^M$).}} This metric evaluates how well malware semantics are preserved in variants generated by \system{}.
+Given the complexity of executables, no exact solution exists to judge the semantic equivalence between a malware $M$ and its variant $\hat{M}$~\cite{5355037}.
+Hence, prior work compares API call sequences~\cite{ling2024wolf} or compares dynamic behaviors manually via sandbox analysis~\cite{tarallo, lucas2021malware} between samples and their variants.
+We adopt a similar approach, using the Longest Common Subsequence (lcs) algorithm to compare API call sequences between \(M\) and \(\hat{M}\).
+Variants are considered semantically preserved if the original API call order is maintained, allowing additional calls introduced by the LLM’s diverse transformations as long as they do not disrupt the original API call order.
 API call sequences were collected using a proprietary sandbox.
 The normalized LCS is defined as \(\hat{lcs}(M,\hat{M}) = \frac{lcs(M,\hat{M})}{Length(API(M))}\), where denominator is the length of \(M\)’s API sequence.
 Scores range from 0 to 1, with 1 indicating identical API sequences.